 The Asia Pacific Humanitarian Leadership Conference Proceedings is a peer reviewed academic publication that explores how leadership in the humanitarian sector can be best developed, and raise the level of humanitarian engagement in policy development and debate, through academic and practitioner lenses.

 The Humanitarian Leader is an independent voice for the aid sector, published by the Centre for Humanitarian Leadership.

 The Humanitarian Leader provides a platform for non-peer-reviewed research to allows authors to test ideas and insight in an accessible academic setting.
 Papers must broadly inform humanitarian leadership, and promote discussion and dialogue in the sector.

 Authors include researchers, activists volunteers and humanitarian professionals – anyone with something to say about how aid could and should be better.

-Launched in August 2019, this year the Centre will publish 10 papers online, with an annual print and online edition released in December.
+Launched in August 2019, this year the Centre will publish up to 10 papers online, with an annual print and online edition released in December.

 c i n d e r is a creative writing research journal affiliated with the Australasian Association of Writing Programs (AAWP).

 The Deakin Law Review has ceased publication as an active law journal and cannot accept new submissions.

 • Past issues of DLR will continue to be available on this website.